wagnojunior/beamprofiler/docs/usage.rst

       :noindex:

-   The file ``example - 3d heat map.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
+   The file ``lab_beam - 3d heat map.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
 As with the 2D heat map plot, if the ``kwargs`` are omitted the 3D heat map is plotted using the default format.

    .. figure:: images/example_3d_heatmap_1.png
          :scale: 40 %
-         :alt: 3D heat map plot for the pdd lab_beam.xls
+         :alt: Default 3D heat map plot for the pdd lab_beam.xls

-         3D heat map plot for the pdd lab_beam.xls
+         Default 3D heat map plot for the pdd lab_beam.xls

    It is possible to customize the 2D heat map plot by specifying the ``kwargs`` values.
 Go back to line 35, add the following lines, and execute the code.